sheminusminus/portfolio-multibrowser/README.md

 # portfolio-multibrowser

-My portfolio site, with special behavior in VR browsers.
+my portfolio site, with a version for the dom, and a version for vr.

+### viewing in vr

+currently, you can try it either of two ways:

+- visit emkolar.ninja in [Exokit](https://github.com/webmixedreality/exokit), a crazy fast web browser for mixed reality.
+- visit emkolar.ninja and hold down `V` and `R` simultaneously. then press `M` to launch for magic leap displays, or press any other key for other displays.

-## run in development
+### run in development

 ```
 git clone https://github.com/sheminusminus/portfolio-multibrowser